mattsedlar/Nap_Stalking/README.md

 ## How to use the scraper

-When navigating to the All Reports section of the site, execute the following scraper after scrolling through all the reports (the content loads dynamically as you move down the page).
+The scraper below should be imported into OutWit Hub as an XML file.
+Once it is installed you can execute it on any page.
+This particular scraper, however, will only gather data in the All Reports section of Daily Childcare Reports.
+You must execute the scraper after scrolling through all the reports (the content loads dynamically as you move down the page).

 ```{r}
 <outwitAutomator>